sympy/sympy/doc/src/modules/solvers/solveset.rst

- * If the given function (equation) is a product of two or more functions, like say `f = g*h`, then the solution to the given equation is the Union of the solution of the equations `g = 0` and `h = 0`, if and only if both g and h are finite for a finite input.
+ * If the given function (equation) is a product of two or more functions, like say `f = g*h`, then the solution to the given equation is the Union of the solution of the equations `g = 0` and `h = 0`, if and only if both `g` and `h` are finite for a finite input.
 So, the solution is build up recursively.

  * The function class is now checked if it's Trigonometric or Hyperbolic, then the function `\_solve\_real\_trig` is called.
+..
+Tell what does "solve_real_trig" do, we don't expect the reader of this doc
+.. to open up the code and see what it does.

  * The function is now checked if there is any instance of Piecewise expression, if it is, then it's converted to explict expression and